MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/tutorial-assign-policy-portal.md

 ## Create a policy assignment

-Follow the steps below to create a policy assignment and assign the policy definition _\[Preview]: Log Analytics extension should be installed on your Linux Azure Arc machines_:
+Use the following procedure to create a policy assignment and assign the policy definition _\[Preview]: Log Analytics extension should be installed on your Linux Azure Arc machines_.

 1. Launch the Azure Policy service in the Azure portal by selecting **All services**, then searching for and selecting **Policy**.

    :::image type="content" source="./media/tutorial-assign-policy-portal/all-services-page.png" alt-text="Screenshot of All services window showing search for policy service." border="true":::

 1. Select **Assignments** on the left side of the Azure Policy page.
-An assignment is a policy that has been assigned to take place within a specific scope.
+An assignment is a policy assigned to take place within a specific scope.

     :::image type="content" source="./media/tutorial-assign-policy-portal/assignments-tab.png" alt-text="Screenshot of All services Policy window showing policy assignments." border="true":::

-1. Select **Assign Policy** from the top of the **Policy - Assignments** page.
+1. Select **Assign Policy** from the top of the **Policy | Assignments** page.

 1. On the **Assign Policy** page, select the **Scope** by clicking the ellipsis and selecting either a management group or subscription.
 Optionally, select a resource group.
 A scope determines what resources or grouping of resources the policy assignment gets enforced on.
-Then click **Select** at the bottom of the **Scope** page.
+Then select **Select** at the bottom of the **Scope** page.

    This example uses the **Parnell Aerospace** subscription.
 Your subscription will differ.